MK38993/Metis-Project-5---NLP/README.md

 Unfortunately, not all disaster-labeled tweets actually refer to a disaster, which creates some clutter in the models.
 For future work, these unrelated tweets will be removed.

 ## Algorithms
-While I did not use the "safe" tweets to construct my model, I conducted sentiment analyses of all tweets and compared the mean polarity and subjectivity across all "safe" and "disaster" tweets.
+While I did not use the "safe" tweets to construct my model, I conducted sentiment analyses of all tweets and compared the mean polarity and subjectivity across all "safe" and "disaster" tweets; the results are shown in my slide presentation.

 During preprocessing, I included bigrams in the tokens, and left out tweets with fewer than 4 usable tokens.
 I also discarded tweets which had identical sequences of tokens - duplicates.